danluu/julia-metaprogramming/on-lisp.md

 Next example uses optional arguments.
 How should we do that?
 Is https://github.com/JuliaLang/Options.jl the right way?

 For example in Figure 2.1, what's a Julian way to do it?

+## 2.7 Local Functions

+Comment on how let doesn't see previous let values, so you need labels, doesn't apply julia> let x = 10, y = 2 * x
+         println(x); println(y)
+       end
+10
+20

+function count_instances (obj, lsts) let instances_in = (lst ->
+    ...

+Would we ever do this in julia, rather than iterating?

+## 2.8 Tail recursion

+Julia doesn't optmize this!
+Maybe do some examples of trampolining?

+## 2.9 Compilation

+Not really relevant.
+Could play with JIT here

+## 2.10 Functions from Lists

+Not relevant.

+# Chapter 3: functional programming

+## 3.1 Functional Design

+Some comments on why functional programming is better